vincentlaguna/learn-c-cpp/README.md

 - Introduction to bitwise operators
 - Introduction to memory management; malloc, free function
 - Callbacks through function pointers
+- Returning a function pointer from a function
 -

 What I have learned in C++: